socia-platform/htwplus/README.md

 ### Initialize Elasticsearch

 * Browse to http://localhost:9000/admin/indexing
-* Excecute all Options, but DELETE Index
+* Excecute all options, but DELETE Index